HackerPoet/Palindromer/README.md

 - Select "Build Palindromer"

 ## How to use
-Mac and Linux users: run `make` to compile the executable for Unix-based systems.

 Text is inputted by passing an uppercase string with `-t` that contains a `|` separator in the center.
 This will generally look something like this: `t="WAS|SAW"`.
 Do not add punctuation.
 The palindrome normally build from the outside to the center, but this can be reversed using `-r`.